User provisioning with Okta

 Next, you will configure provisioning in Okta in order to start creating and blocking users in Front.

-From the Provisioning tab in Okta, select Integration, and enable the API integration.
+From the Provisioning tab, select Integration, and click Configure API integration.
+Check the box next to Enable API integration.

 Part 3: Provisioning with templates (optional)